Ekultek/WhatWaf/README.md

  - Ability to run through a list of URL's with the `-l/--list` flag
  - Ability to detect over 40 different firewalls
  - Ability to try over 20 different tampering techniques
- - Ability to pass your own payloads either from a file or from the terminal
+ - Ability to pass your own payloads either from a file, from the terminal, or use the default payloads
- - Payloads that are guaranteed to produce at least one WAF triggering
+ - Default payloads that are guaranteed to produce at least one WAF triggering
  - Ability to bypass firewalls using both SQLi techniques and cross site scripting techniques
- - Ability to run behind Tor
- - Ability to run behind multiple proxy types (`socks4`, `socks5`, `http`, `https`)
+ - Ability to run behind multiple proxy types (`socks4`, `socks5`, `http`, `https` and `Tor`)
  - Ability to use a random user agent, personal user agent, or custom default user agent
+ - Auto assign protocol to HTTP or ability to force protocol to HTTPS
+ - A built in encoder so you can encode your payloads into the discovered bypasses
  - More to come...

 # Installation